LucentFlux/wgpu-async/README.md

 # WGPU-Async

-Wgpu offers some `async` methods when initialising adapters and devices, but during program execution much of the timing between the CPU and GPU is managed through callbacks and polling.
+[WGPU](https://github.com/gfx-rs/wgpu) offers some `async` methods when initialising adapters and devices, but during program execution much of the timing between the CPU and GPU is managed through callbacks and polling.
 A common pattern is to do something like the following:

 ```rust compile_fail
 wgpu.do_something();